 With most button-activated e-cigarette kits, the key to locating a fault lies with the battery button.

 If you have checked that it is turned on and the button illuminates when pressed, then this usually indicates that the battery is not faulty and that the issue lies elsewhere.
 The problem is likely to be either in the connection to the clearomizer or in the clearomizer tank itself (where your e-liquid is held).

-If your battery is fully charged and is failing to turn on (ie the battery light simply doesn't illuminate no matter how many times you press it), it may have a fault.
-Batteries have a limited lifespan, please check the date that you purchased the device from us and confirm this is still under warranty.
+If your battery is fully charged and is failing to turn on (i.e., the battery light simply doesn't illuminate no matter how many times you press it), it may have a fault.
+Batteries have a limited life span, so please check the date that you purchased the device from us, and confirm this is still under warranty.

 3. Have you checked for blockages in the clearomizer?

-So, you have checked that your battery is turned on, and that the battery button is illuminating when pressed, the place to check is for blockages in your clearomizer (tank/e-liquid chamber).
+So, you have checked that your battery is turned on and that the battery button is illuminating when pressed.
+The next thing to check for is blockages in your clearomizer (tank/e-liquid chamber).

 Your e-cigarette will not work if any e-liquid has made its way into the narrow center pipe of the clearomizer chamber.
 Even the most experienced of vapers experience this issue on a regular basis.

-It's always a good idea to check for blockage in this pipe, so try the following remedy: unscrew the clearomizer, place a cloth where the battery was and blow into the mouth piece a couple times.
-If there was any e-liquid in the center pipe this should remove most of it.
+It's always a good idea to check for blockage in this pipe, so try the following remedy: unscrew the clearomizer, place a cloth where the battery was and blow into the mouthpiece a couple times.
+If there was any e-liquid in the center pipe, doing this should remove most of it.
 Now screw it back on and try your e-cigarette again.

 If you've cleaned it and still think there might be a connection issue, try loosening the connection slightly.
 Over-tightening an e-cigarette can often result in the battery and clearomizer failing to connect properly.